rmcwilliam/flashgame/README.md

 ### PUT `/deck/:deck_id`

 #### Params:
 `deck_id:` Must provide a deck id to update an individual deck.
+The user updating the deck must also be the user that created the deck being updated.

 #### Response: